tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 This information is used to compute the retry delay for the peer.

 The goal of this transition is to restore the peer to a candidate state.
-The peer manager then spawns a routine to, after the computed retry delay, notify the next peer to dial routine about the availability of this peer.
+The peer manager then spawns a routine that after the computed retry delay notifies the next peer to dial routine about the availability of this peer.

 #### Errors